 “Comfortably Numb” by editor Luca Veste is about a British bag snatcher, or a “grab and run” artist.
 He’s been snatching women’s purses for years, but his biggest target just might lead to a final downfall.

 “Death or Glory” by Nick Quantrill is another painful tale.
-A man decided to keep his band together over the years and work a crap job on the side.
+A man decides to keep his band together over the years and work a crap job on the side.
 Fame eludes him while his wife’s career takes off.
 Anyone whoever lived for music can identify with this one.

 “Two Little Boys” by Helen FitzGerald strays into Margaret St. Clair territory with a story about two gay men and a psychotic relationship councilor.
 Black humor at it’s finest.